pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Actions.rst

 <ug-specialized-tools>` to the primary selection.

 The following table lists the icons from left to right and what they do.
 The specialized tool links describe how to edit the resulting models.
+See those tools for more information.

 .. list-table::
    :align:  center